Hair, Tissue, Mineral Analysis (HTMA), A Game Changer For Health

 Everyone can benefit, that's another cool thing about this screening tool.
 It's non-invasive, and can be done at home with only a teaspoon level of hair.
 I have used the HTMA with the following clients and each has had great success in bringing their main health challenges back into balance by following the nutritional guidelines and lifestyle adjustments their receive in their Roadmap to Health.

-General health conditions: Mineral imbalances and toxic elements can aggravate many health conditions such as, POTS, cardiovascular disease, high cholesterol, thyroid imbalances, high blood pressure, blood sugar imbalances, osteoporosis and migraines to name a few.
+General health conditions: Mineral imbalances and toxic elements can aggravate many health conditions such as, POTS, fatigue, thyroid imbalances, high or low blood pressure, blood sugar imbalances, skin issues, osteoporosis and migraines to name a few.

 So, what do we do with this information?